nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.4: Adding a progress note for a student
 {:.no_toc}
 Now, imagine you have ended your 'Maths 1' lesson.
-You realised that one of your students, Alex Yeoh, seems to struggle with the topic 'Vectors', and you wish to take note of it so that you can provide him extra practice.
+You realised that one of your students, Alex Yeoh, seems to struggle with the topic 'Vectors', and you wish to take note of it so that you can provide him with extra practice.
 To do so, you can easily add a progress note for Alex on TutorAid by following the steps below:

 1. Key in `add -p 1 Requires extra practice for Vectors` into the Command Box and press ENTER.